 Read on to discover more about some of the most commonly prescribed arthritis medication.

 Usually prescribed during the early stages of rheumatic conditions, including rheumatoid arthritis and psoriatic arthritis.
-It's taken weekly in tablet form and takes up to 12 weeks to become fully effective.
+It's taken weekly in tablet form, as liquid or pre-filled injections or syringes, and takes up to 12 weeks to become fully effective.

 Methotrexate can, very occasionally, damage the bone marrow or liver so you'll initially need regular blood tests.
 It can also interact with some antibiotics.
-Other possible side effects include an itchy rash, sore mouth, vomiting and diarrhoea.
+Other possible side effects include an itchy rash, sore mouth, vomiting and diarrhoea and swollen hands, feet or ankles and bleeding gums.

 Sulfasalazine (Salazopyrin EN)